kyma-project/kyma/docs/kyma/12-12-bind-redis-service-to-function.md

    [{"orderCode":"762727234","consignmentCode":"76272725","consignmentStatus":"PICKUP_COMPLETE"}, {"orderCode":"762727210","consignmentCode":"76272725","consignmentStatus":"PICKUP_COMPLETE"}, {"orderCode":"123456789","consignmentCode":"76272725","consignmentStatus":"PICKUP_COMPLETE"}]
    ```

-   As we can see, `orders-function` of Function uses Redis storage now.
-It means that every time you delete the Pod of the Function or change its Deployment definition, the orders details will not get lost.
+   As we can see, `orders-function` uses Redis storage now.
+It means that every time you delete the Pod of the Function or change its Deployment definition, the order details will not get lost.